hms-dbmi/UDN-gateway-clusters/README.md

 ## How to
 The jupyter notebook Data_analysis_UDN comprises all the code used for analyses of the UDN database.

-To use the clusters analyzed in the publication, replace ``` clusters_un ``` by that downloaded from clusters_un.txt when the community-louvain method is run.

 ## Publication
 This code supports the analysis presented in the following article : XXXX